MagdaOnaindia/ms-books-payments/README.md

 # back-end-spring-microservice-archetype
-msbookspayments Microservice on port 8080
+ms-books-payments Microservice on port 8080

 You can deploy the project on Railway using the following button: